An outline of shifted Poisson structures and deformation quantisation in derived differential geometry: Functoriality, derived and higher Lie groupoids

 This fibre product only behaves well when it is a homotopy fibre product, or equivalently when one of the maps in the diagram is surjective.
 There are two main ways this can occur: either because the map $ \cC^{\infty}(Y) \to \cC^{\infty}(X)$ is surjective, or because the map $ T_{\cC^{\infty}(X)} \to \cC^{\infty}(X)\ten_{\cC^{\infty}(Y) }T_{\cC^{\infty}(Y)} $ is surjective.
 The former is the approach taken in \cite{poisson}, but we take the latter to avoid having to use rings which are $\Z$-graded in the chain direction.

-\begin{definition} Say that a morphism $f \co X \to Y$ of super dg NQ-manifolds is a quasi-submersion if $X^{0,=}_0 \to Y^{0,=}_0$ is a submersion and $\C^{\infty}(X)^{\#}_{\#}$ is locally freely generated over $\C^{\infty}(Y)^{\#}_{\#}\ten_{\C^{\infty}(Y)^{0,=}_0}\C^{\infty}(X)^{0,=}_0$. \end{definition} Note that this condition is not invariant under chain quasi-isomorphisms; quasi-submersions are finitely presented cofibrations in an injective model structure on super chain cochain $\C^{\infty}$-rings (cf. \cite[Lemma \ref{poisson-bicdgamodel}]{poisson} and \cite{CarchediRoytenbergHomological}), so should be thought of as a computational convenience.
+\begin{definition} Say that a morphism $f \co X \to Y$ of dg super NQ-manifolds is a quasi-submersion if $X^{0,=}_0 \to Y^{0,=}_0$ is a submersion and $\C^{\infty}(X)^{\#}_{\#}$ is locally freely generated over $\C^{\infty}(Y)^{\#}_{\#}\ten_{\C^{\infty}(Y)^{0,=}_0}\C^{\infty}(X)^{0,=}_0$.
+We say that a morphism of dg supermanifolds is a quasi-submersion if it is so when regarded as a morphism of dg super NQ-manifolds. \end{definition} Note that this condition is not invariant under $\delta$-quasi-isomorphisms; if we turn off $Q$, quasi-submersions are finitely presented cofibrations in the model structure on $G^+dg_+\C^{\infty}$ from Remark \ref{locmodelNQrmk}, so should be thought of as a computational convenience.
 Super dg NQ-manifolds themselves correspond to finitely presented cofibrant objects in such a model structure.
-(See for instance \cite{hovey} for background on model categories.
-The difference between our approach and that of \cite{poisson} is that we are taking an injective model structure, defining cofibrations levelwise in the chain direction, rather than a projective model structure defining fibrations levelwise.)
+(See for instance \cite{hovey} for background on model categories.)

+We do not refer to these morphisms as submersions because they do not induce epimorphisms on tangent complexes in the derived category.
+In particular, any attempt to set up a theory of descent using quasi-submersions would destroy the notion of tangent complexes.\footnote{ The correct notion of homotopy submersion $X \to Y$ between dg manifolds is the analogue of smoothness in derived algebraic geometry, requiring that $X$ be locally quasi-isomorphic to $X \by \R^n$; it is called smoothness in \cite[Definition 5.2.8]{nuitenThesis}.
+That is equivalent to requiring that $\Omega^1_Y\ten_{\sO_Y}\sO_X \to \Omega^1_X$ have the left lifting property with respect to surjections in the homotopy category of $\sO_X$-modules in non-negatively graded chain complexes.
+The argument of \cite[Def 1.2.7.1 and Theorem 2.2.2.6]{hag2} gives the alternative characterisation that $\pi^0X \to \pi^0Y$ be a submersion with $\sH_*\sO_X\cong \sH_*\sO_Y\ten_{\sH_0\sO_Y}\sH_0\sO_X$.}